Captain Corelli’s Mandolin

 |Domestic Box Office: $25,543,895||Overseas Box Office: $36,569,000|

 Unfortunately for Universal/Working Title, Miramax had an option on Madden for his next two films and aggressively used that option to board Captain Corelli’s Mandolin and even demanded domestic distribution rights for Bridget Jones’ Diary.
 Instead of replacing Madden with a director without Harvey Weinstein baggage, Universal agreed to those terms.
 Under the arrangement, Universal would distribute Captain Corelli in the US, Miramax would take the UK and Australia, New Zealand, Japan and StudioCanal and Universal would share the rights in the rest of the international markets.
-Working Title, StudioCanal and Miramax co-financed the picture, which quickly became Working Title’s most expensive film at $57 million.
+The budget for Captain Corelli’s Mandolin was $57 million and it became Working Title’s most expensive film.
+Working Title, StudioCanal and Miramax co-financed the picture.

 The total offshore cume was a poor $36.5 million.